IndigoUnited/js-dejavu/README_website.md

     $statics: {
         logIndigoInfo: function () {
             // by using this.$static, we're making sure that dejavu
             // uses late binding to resolve the member.
-Instead,
+If you're
-            // if you're looking for early binding, you can use
+            // looking for early binding, you can use this.$self
-            // this.$self
+            // instead
             console.log(
                 this.$static.INDIGO_WEBSITE,
                 this.$static.INDIGO_EMAIL